 What Is An Affidavit Of Execution Of Will?

-An affidavit of execution of will is a legal document affirming that a will was signed by the testator (person creating the will) in the presence of witnesses.
-It’s a sworn statement these witnesses make to confirm the authenticity of the testator’s signature.
-This affidavit ensures that the will complies with legal formalities and can be admitted to probate.
+An affidavit of execution of will is a legal document affirming that a will was signed by the testator (the person creating the will) in the presence of witnesses.
+These witnesses make a sworn statement to confirm the authenticity of the testator’s signature.
+This affidavit ensures the will complies with legal formalities and can be admitted to probate.

 Witnesses sign the affidavit before a notary public or commissioner of oaths.
 They declare they’ve watched the testator sign the will voluntarily.
 Their statement also attests that the testator appeared to be of sound mind and not under duress.